saaratrix/asp.net-core-mvc-localized-routing/README.md

 The solution uses attributes on the controllers and actions to determine the localized routes for each different culture.
 A convention is added in Startup.cs to iterate over all the controllers and actions to set their routes based on the `[LocalizationRoute]` attributes.

-Code used for the blogpost: http://saaratrix.blogspot.com/2017/12/localized-routing-aspnet-core-mvc-2.html
+Code used for the blog post: https://saaratrix.blogspot.com/2017/12/localized-routing-aspnet-core-mvc-2.html

 For the old solution for [ASP.NET Core 1.0 MVC release candidate 1](../../tree/core-1.0-rc-1)